delta-hq/schemas/schemas/lending/SCHEMA.md

-# Lending / MM / CDP
+# Lending / MM / CDP[^1]

-Standard table definitions for lending protocols.
+[^1]: This markdown file is auto-generated.Standard table definitions for lending protocols.

 ## Version: 1.0.0